tamhoang1412/backend-swe-interview-questions/answers/database.md

 To be defined.

-## How query can work when we sharding? for example query but the data is in different tables/dbs?
+## How query can work when we sharding (the data might be in the same or different tables/dbs)?

 For a query that we might know exactly where data is using its key, we can detect which shard is holding necessary data and query on this shard.